 “So far, historical losses due to tropical cyclones have been found to increase less than linearly with a nation’s affected gross domestic product (GDP)”, Tobias Geiger explains.
 “However, if you analyze losses with respect to per capita income and population growth separately, this reveals a different picture: Our analysis for the United States shows that high income does not protect against hurricane losses.
 As the number and intensity of tropical cyclones is projected to increase under unchecked global warming, by the end of the century average hurricane losses with respect to national GDP could triple.”

 The researchers worked with cutting-edge models linking the storm’s wind speed, the exposed population, and per capita GDP to reported losses, using a newly designed data set for socio-economic and hazard-related predictors.
 “We used information about historical hurricane tracks for the Eastern United States to identify the connection between the affected population, average per capital income and associated damages.”, Katja Frieler adds.
 “Finally, we applied this relationship to thousands of potential future hurricane tracks that could affect the Eastern United States until 2100 under different levels of global warming.”
+Also the Financial loss from hurricanes could triple from climate change causing a lot more damage than expected.

 Climate change and its consequences: how much can we adapt to?